 Our research group was set up in 2013 and our research area is opto-electronic polymers.
-The research group has 16 members, including 1 full professor, 4 associate professors and 11 graduate students.
+The research group has 22 members, including 2 full professors, 3 associate professors, 1 research assistant and 16 graduate students.
 Our mission is to create new-concept organic molecules/polymers with excellent or unique opt-electronic properties.

 Our research interests include: